opencv/opencv/modules/gpu/doc/image_processing.rst

     :param src: Source image with  ``CV_8U``, ``CV_16U``, or  ``CV_32F`` depth and 1, 3, or 4 channels.

-    :param dst: Destination image.
-The size and depth is the same as  ``src`` .
+    :param dst: Destination image with the same size and depth as  ``src`` .

     :param code: Color space conversion code.
 For details, see  :func:`cvtColor` .
 Conversion to/from Luv and Bayer color spaces is not supported.